Have You Suffered a Burn Injury?

 - Third-degree.
 A third-degree burn is often called a “full thickness burn”.
 It is the most serious type of burn that a person can suffer.
 These types of burns often completely obliterate the epidermis as well as the dermis to the point where full recovery is nigh impossible.
 Open flames, electricity and chemicals can all be responsible for causing third-degree burns.
 On top of severe swelling and skin discoloration, many victims suffer nerve damage which affects feeling in the injured area.
 Unfortunately, more often than not, these effects are permanent.

 Whatever the cause of the injury, if you have suffered any type of burn that you feel justifies legal recourse, then Adam can sit down and talk with you about your options.
 Your recovery is most important and he will work tirelessly to ensure you can do so comfortably.

 Being injured is not an enjoyable experience, to say the least.
 You have to contend with being in pain, possible permanent effects and not being able to work, but staring mounting medical bills in the face.
 If someone else’s negligence was the cause of your burn injury, then you deserve compensation for any damages suffered.
-Philadelphia burn injury lawyer Adam has been fighting for justice for the wrongfully injured for over a decade.
+Philadelphia burn injury attorney Adam has been fighting for justice for the wrongfully injured for over a decade.
 He knows what details to look for and hit on when building clients’ personal injury case plans in order to receive a favorable outcome.

 Your peace of mind starts with scheduling a free consultation with Adam.
-During this initial meeting, he will sit down with you in person to discuss the details of your case, including what steps to take next and what you can realistically expect from filing a personal injury lawsuit.
+During this initial meeting, he will sit down with you in person to discuss the details of your case, including what steps to take next and what you can realistically expect from filing a Philadelphia burn injury lawsuit.
 Call (215) 261-7975 or contact us online today to see how Adam can help you.